henrylle/video_headline_generator/README.md

 + PREVIEW: If true, will render a preview for headline on video.
 If false or empty will render all steps.
 Default is false
 + VERBOSE: If true will render all output from ffmpeg and another logs.
 If false or empty will render minimal logs.
 Default is false
++ SHOW_TIMER_AND_PERCENT_ON_BOTTOM: If true will render percent video and duration on video bottom.
+Default is false

 ```
 PREVIEW=true VERBOSE=false ./scripts.sh stage/video.mp4 15 stage/input_headline_text.txt